-For everyone else, enzymes may be helpful in relieving a host of digestive issues or general discomfort, but you may still get the same benefits for a lot cheaper with just a few adjustments to the food you eat.
+For everyone else, the right enzymes may be helpful in relieving a host of digestive issues or general discomfort.
+However, if you are looking for an alternative to supplementation, you may get similar benefits with just a few adjustments to the food you eat.
 Be sure to talk to your doctor before making major changes to your diet.

 What Are the Health Benefits of Probiotics?

 Aside from balancing bacteria in the gut, probiotics have many other health benefits such as the following.